 With carpooling websites and Facebook groups cropping up, it’s getting easier and easier to plan your travel through carpooling.
 Unlike other forms of ride-sharing, like hitchhiking, you can actually make a plan with drivers and passengers where you know where you’re starting and finishing your journey and how long it will take.

 As you may know, public transport in New Zealand is limited in comparison to other developed countries.
 Carpooling can take you to so many places, not just a few on the standard bus route.

 Letting a stranger into your car or getting into a car with a stranger is bound to make some people uneasy.
 However, there are more and more ways to reduce the “risk” involved with carpooling websites that have features like a driver and passenger rating system, “ladies-only” rides, mobile and email verification.

 If you’re using other methods of finding carpools, such as through Facebook Groups or notice boards, try to organise with carpooling with multiple people, rather than just one passenger.
 It’s safer to travel in groups.

 How to start carpooling in New Zealand

 Ok, carpooling sounds great but how do you get started?!
 Well, there are a few ways to start carpooling in New Zealand:

-- Easy As Carpooling – It’s a website we’ve mentioned already, but this is THE place for carpooling in New Zealand.
+- Easy As Carpooling – [UPDATE: this website is no longer available].
+It’s a website we’ve mentioned already, but this is THE place for carpooling in New Zealand.
 The website allows you to “Offer a Ride” or “Find a Ride” by browsing listed ride shares.
 There are both commutes and long journeys listed.